 Our flagship event, the IDFC Institute Dialogues, brings together a highly-curated group of such people to freely and frankly deliberate execution issues around some of the thorniest policy challenges.

-Our Research The Institute’s research is structured around three pillars - Transitions, Jobs & Livelihoods and Governance.
+Our Research The Institute’s research is structured around two pillars - Transitions, and State Capacity.
 All our research, reports, databases and recommendations are in the public domain and freely accessible through our website.

-Governance There can be no inclusive growth without adequate institutional capacity, especially for robust implementation and strong governance.
-This is the single biggest issue in virtually every developing country with a massive transmission loss between the “intent layer” of pubic policy and the “execution layer” of governance.
-IDFC Institute works closely with various stakeholders, including government, to try and plug this transmission loss through innovative programmes.
+State Capacity There can be no inclusive growth without adequate institutional capacity, especially for robust implementation and strong governance.
+This is the single biggest issue in virtually every developing country with a massive transmission loss between the “intent layer” of public policy and the “execution layer” of governance.
+IDFC Institute works to plug this transmission loss through innovative programmes that can aid implementation.